alexeypegov/statique/README.md

 ## Version

-0.66
+0.67

-### What's New in 0.66
+### What's New in 0.67

-- AVIF image dimensions are now supported by the built-in size reader.
-- `sitemap.xml` is regenerated only for sitemap-relevant changes and is not rewritten when rendered content is unchanged.
+- Both items & noembed won't be written on disk if data hasn't changed

 ## Usage